ConvertAPI/docs/blog/conversion-chaining.md

 each PDF page is split into a separate JPEG image.
 Let's say you want to ZIP the images into a single archive and download it.
 You can achieve that by uploading a single file and specifying further conversions.

-All of our libraries support this feature.
-Let's use PHP language for this particular example.
+Let's use PHP language for this particular example, although all of our libraries support this feature.
 For other programming languages, please refer to [our Docs](https://www.convertapi.com/doc/chaining).

-Please note that the StoreFile=true parameter must be set when calling the conversion endpoint to store the file on our server for further processing.
+Please note that the ```StoreFile=true``` parameter must be set when calling the conversion endpoint to store the file on our server for further processing.

 ```php
 <?php